KAIST-Visual-AI-Group/Diffusion-Project-Illumination/README.md

 </div>

 ## Evaluation
-Once the training is completed, generate images with the target lighting condition (specified in the `tgt_light` field) using the source images (from the `src_img_path` field) in `eval.json`.
+Once the training is completed, generate images with the target lighting condition (specified in the `tgt_light` field of `eval.json`) using the source images (specified in the `src_img_path` field of `eval.json`) .
 The source and target images capture the same object with the same camera pose but under different lighting conditions.
 Note that the generated images should have the **SAME** filename as the dictionary keys (e.g., `obj_14_red_bucket_src_003_tgt_010_NA1`) to correctly identify the target images during evaluation.

 For evaluation, we will use the center-aligned ground truth images.
 Run the following command to preprocess the ground truth images:
 ```
-python preprocess_img.py --dataroot {$dataroot} --save_root {$save_root}
+python preprocess_img.py --dataroot {$DATAROOT} --save_root {$SAVE_ROOT}
 ```
 Note that if you used raw images (non-square, not center-aligned) during training, the source images should also be preprocessed to ensure accurate results.
 After the preprocessing step, place the generated and ground truth images in the same directory, respectively, and ensure that each pair of images shares the same filename, as shown below: